The Importance of a Critical Illness Rider in Your Insurance Policy

 One significant reason to consider a critical illness rider is the financial security it brings.

 For example, the average cost of cancer treatment can exceed $150,000, depending on the type and severity of the illness.
 When faced with such stark realities, the last thing you need is the added stress of finances.
-A lump sum payment can cover hospital bills, treatment costs, or lost income during recovery.
+A lump-sum payment can cover hospital bills, treatment costs, or lost income during recovery.

 A Cushion Against High Medical Expenses